Hadavar: Hebrew for "the thing that cannot be described." A term used to refer to Yahweh.

 worshipped Jehovah as the supreme God over Israel, but recognized the

-Heptateuch: A pair of Greek words for "seven" and "container."
+Heptateuch: From a pair of Greek words for "seven" and "container."
 It

 refers to the first seven books of the Hebrew Scriptures -- the